payperks/pip-requirements-checker/README.md

 pip-requirements-checker
 ========================

+NOTE: THIS IS NOT USED OR MAINTAINED ANYMORE.
+USE AT YOUR OWN RISK.

 A simple bash+python script to read the requirements.txt in your Python project, generate a temporary virtualenv to match then check the package versions against PyPy to see if any are outdated.

 Best called as a weekly cron with the results piped into the mail command & shared with your whole development team.